 Model Conflict of Interest Policy – Please format on your organization’s letterhead.

-Please complete the form(s) and submit to ACMC according to the directions below.
+Please complete the form(s) & submit to ACMC according to the directions below.

 HOW TO SUBMIT AN APPLICATION

 Applicants may only submit one (1) application per year.
-Once your application is complete, please make five (5) copies of the full application and all attachments and mail to Arts Council of Moore County, Attn: Grassroots Committee, P.O.
+Once your application is complete, please make five (5) copies of the full application & all attachments & mail to Arts Council of Moore County, Attn: Grassroots Committee, P.O.
 Box 405, Southern Pines, NC 28388 or hand-deliver to the Arts Council Galleries at Campbell House, 482 E. Connecticut Ave., Southern Pines, NC.

 FISCAL SPONSOR